 What is an Old English Goat?

-Horns are usually left on these small goats, which may be various shades of brown and grey, with dark legs and with or without white patches.
+Horns are usually left on these small goats, which may be various shades of black, brown, or grey with dark legs and with or without white patches.
 The outer coat is thick and has a cashmere undercoat (especially obvious in winter) and the nanny goats have a beard and, usually, ‘trousers’ and other hairy trimmings.
 Toggles on the neck, and Swiss-style markings are not accepted.
-Talisman Myrtle (right), is a modern example; compare her with Emerald (see Breed History section) an admired nanny from the 1920s, and you can see the type has been preserved well so far.
+Thomas Sydney Coopers’ painting below depicts and example from around 1850, demonstrating how well the modern goats match-up with their historic counter-parts.